TaxMuttle/DSE6311/README.md

 A machine learning classifier or regression model will show that the above features are significantly and positively associated with a greater percentage-point reduction in fossil fuel energy share over the past decade, compared to other states.

 Custom Function:
-One custom function that was created was the build_preprocessor function.
+One custom function that was created was the build_preprocessor function in the Eval_Interpretation_Pipeline.
 It creates a preprocessing pipeline for machine learning models.
 It applies standard scaling to numeric features and one-hot encoding to categorical features (ignoring unknown categories).
 The function returns a ColumnTransformer that can be directly integrated into scikit-learn pipelines